 The Board considers and assesses, as necessary, the implications of risks associated with Fennec's compensation policies and practices and devotes such time and resources as it believes are appropriate given Fennec's size and stage of development.
-The Corporation's practice during the fiscal year ended December 31, 2022 of compensating its officers through a mix of base salary, short term and long term incentives was designed to mitigate risk by: (i) ensuring that the Corporation retains such officers; and (ii) aligning the interests of its officers with the short-term and long- term objectives of the Corporation and its shareholders (including tying a significant portion of short term and long term incentive compensation to FDA approval of PEDMARK® in 2022); (iii) providing an appropriate balance of risk and reward consistent with the risk profile of the Corporation; and (iv) providing compensation that does not encourage excessive risk-taking behavior by the executive team.
-During the fiscal year ended December 31, 2022 the Board did not identify any risks arising from the Corporation's compensation policies and practices that the board believed were reasonably likely to have a material adverse effect on the Corporation.
+The Corporation's practice during the fiscal year ended December 31, 2023 of compensating its officers through a mix of base salary, short term and long term incentives was designed to mitigate risk by: (i) ensuring that the Corporation retains such officers; and (ii) aligning the interests of its officers with the short-term and long- term objectives of the Corporation and its shareholders (including tying a significant portion of short term and long term incentive compensation to revenue targets and preparation for product launch of PEDMARQSI® in Europe in 2024); (iii) providing an appropriate balance of risk and reward consistent with the risk profile of the Corporation; and (iv) providing compensation that does not encourage excessive risk-taking behavior by the executive team.
+During the fiscal year ended December 31, 2023 the Board did not identify any risks arising from the Corporation's compensation policies and practices that the board believed were reasonably likely to have a material adverse effect on the Corporation.

-2022 Short Term Incentives
+2023 Short Term Incentives

-For 2022, short term incentives consisted of eligibility for an annual cash bonus.
+For 2023, short term incentives consisted of eligibility for an annual cash bonus.
 The specific objectives measured in determining such short term incentive pay for Named Executive Officers related to the following: